Oral communication is the way toward communicating information or thoughts by using words.

 Modern-day businesses focus a lot on this form of communication due to increasing globalization.

-These are the primary forms of oral communication that we can notice in our day to day life.
+These non verbal cues are the primary forms of oral communication that we can notice in our day to day life.
 It is essential to understand why organizations should emphasize more on developing a pleasant oral communication atmosphere within the organization –

-So, what should the organization do to improve oral communication within the organization?
+So, what should the organization do to improve the advantages of oral communication within the organization?
 Let us also understand what an individual can do to themselves to improve their oral communication skills –

 The practice is the key to excellent communication skills.
 You may not be good when you try to communicate the ideas for the first time, but if you keep grinding hard, sooner or later you will be able to convey the information effectively.

-Organizations can conduct seminars and training sessions for oral communication practice for the members of the organization.
+Organizations can conduct seminars with visual aids and training sessions for oral communication practice for the members of the organization.

 2. Informal/formal group communication